MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/quick-start-windows-10-linux.md

 In this quick start you will accomplish:

-1. Installed Docker for Windows
+1. Installing Docker for Windows
-2. Run a simple Linux container using Linux Containers on Windows (LCOW)
+2. Running a simple Linux container using Linux Containers on Windows (LCOW)

 This quick start is specific to Windows 10.
 Additional quick start documentation can be found in the table of contents on the left-hand side of this page.